Skip to main content

 • Toon Boom Harmony — 21-day trial only

 The honest assessment: Free 2D animation software is capable enough to produce professional-quality animation, but it demands significant skill and time investment.
 The tools are free; the learning curve is the cost.
-If you're evaluating free options because you need animated videos on a budget (rather than because you want to learn animation as a skill), consider whether AI video tools might be a faster path to the same outcome.
+If you need animated videos on a budget (not animation as a hobby), Knowlify is the best free starting point on this list: you can generate a finished explainer from a document without learning any of the tools above.

 When 2D Animation Software Is Overkill